dfm/emcee/docs/pt.rst

-arbitrarily, we choose to use 20 temperatures (the default is for each temperature to increase by a factor of :math:`\sqrt{2}`, so the highest temperature will be :math:`T = 1024`, resulting in an effective :math:`\sigma_T = 32 \sigma = 3.2`, which is much larger than the separation of our modes).
+arbitrarily, we choose to use 20 temperatures (the default is for each temperature to increase by a factor of :math:`\sqrt{2}`, so the highest temperature will be :math:`T = 1024`, resulting in an effective :math:`\sigma_T = 32 \sigma = 3.2`, which is about the separation of our modes).
 Let's use 100 walkers in the ensemble at each temperature, and run with 2 parallel threads.

 ::